 - Determination of current and future water demands

-- Assessment of currently and viable future water supply sources and their points of diversion
+- Assessment of currently available and viable future water supply sources and their points of diversion

 - Consideration of new or improved methodology or technology that promotes water use efficiency and is significant to provide long-term solutions to address current and/or anticipated water supply risks